lensmedia/itheorie.nl-public/connect-api/error-codes.md

 #### `400012` invalid_access_code_parameter
 > Invalid subscription parameter.

-The subscription parameter matches an acces code, but the access code is not valid (could be a typo, or simple wrong).
+The subscription parameter matches an acces code, but the access code is not valid (could be a typo, or simply wrong).

 #### `400020` reseller_company_missing_direct_debit_payment_method
 > Invalid access code parameter.